jotadiego/Lambad/README.md

 Although lambda calculus has a remarkably simple structure (terms are constructed using only 3 rules and solved using just 2 reduction operations) the kind of computations it is able to model is surprisingly large.
 In fact, the computing power of lambda calculus was proven to be equivalent to that of a rather famous model designed by one of Church's students, one Alan Turing.
 Turing machines, the basis for modern computers (and basically all programming languages except for a handful renegades) and lambda calculus were proven to be equivalent in the [Church-Turing thesis](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis), which we might as well call the very foundation of computer science.

-Lambda calculus has sits at the core of many useful applications such as [functional programming](https://en.wikipedia.org/wiki/Functional_programming), as well as number of niche or less useful application, such as functional programming [_using Haskell_](https://xkcd.com/1312/).
+Lambda calculus has sits at the core of many useful applications such as [functional programming](https://en.wikipedia.org/wiki/Functional_programming), as well as a number of niche or less useful application, such as functional programming [_using Haskell_](https://xkcd.com/1312/).
 Many derivative formalisms build upon lambda calculus by adding features (as in _typed_ lambda calculus) or which manage to achieve Turing-completeness with an even simpler structure (as in the [SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus) or [Iota and Jot systems](https://en.wikipedia.org/wiki/Iota_and_Jot)).

 To the best of my knowledge, _Lambad_ does not contribute any helpful features to standard lambda calculus and, if forever reason it does, it's not by design.
 That said, a Lambad term will often be shorter than the corresponding lambda expression (for example, the identity function `λx.x` might be written as just `:` in Lambad) and the way expressions are constructed by keeping a list of sub-expressions could possibly be make some derivations easier.